-• When using both hands on the reins of a snaffle bit or hackamore, the reins may or may not be crossed.
-The rider's hand should be carried near the pommel, and no further than 4 inches out on either side of the saddle horn.
-Rider's hands

-- must be steady with very limited movement. - When split reins are used, one finger is permitted between reins. - When using a romal, no finger is allowed between reins.
-Rider can hold romal with the hand not used for reining, provided it is held approximately sixteen inches from the reining hand. - Two handing reins, a finger between romal reins, or more than one finger between split reins will result in a "no score" which is disqualification for all Western Performance classes.
-Holding Split Reins Holding romal Reins Acceptable Unacceptable Reins - Reins should be held with the hand around the reins with one finger permitted between the reins.
+- Reins are to be used with one hand and the rein hand must not be changed during the class.
+EXCEPTION: Two hands may be used when using a ring snaffle or Bosal on horses 5-years-old and younger. - Split reins should be held with the hand around the reins with one finger permitted between the reins.
 Reins may enter the hand under the little finger, up across the palm and out over the index finger or thumb.
-They may also enter over the index finger and down across the palm 24 and out below the little finger. - Reins are to be used with one hand, and the rein hand must not be changed during the class, except when working the gate during the Trail class.
-EXCEPTION: Two hands may be used when using a ring snaffle or Bosal on horses five-years-old and younger, having qualified at the county level as such. - Horses shall be shown on a reasonably loose rein.
+They may also enter over the index finger and down across the palm and out below the little finger. - When using both hands on the reins of a snaffle bit or hackamore, the reins may or may not be crossed.
+The rider's hand should be carried near the pommel and no further than 4 inches out on either side of the saddle horn.
+Rider's hands must be steady with very limited movement. - When using a romal, no finger is allowed between reins.
+Rider can hold romal with the hand not used for reining, provided it is held approximately sixteen inches from the reining hand. - Two handing reins for horses shown in a shank bit, a finger between romal reins, or more than one finger between split reins will result in a "no score" which is a disqualification for all Western Performance classes. - Horses shall be shown on a reasonably loose rein.
 Extremes (too tight or too loose) shall be penalized.
 Dropping a rein that contacts the ground while the horse is in motion will result in a "no score" which is a disqualification for all Western Performance classes.